CyberThanh/Azure-SOC-Honeynet-Project/README.md

 - An NSG contains a set of security rules that allow or deny inbound or outbound network traffic based on protocol, source IP address, destination IP address, and port number.
 This strengthens network traffic control, enhances the protection of resources, and prevents authorized access to resources.
 - A private endpoint is a network interface that enforces security by allowing services to be accessed through a private connection.
 This ensures access to these resources is only within this private virtual network and prevents traffic from being exposed to the public internet.
+- NIST SP 800-53 is a set of guildelines for security controls related to information systems to aide organizations in protecting against security threats or vulnerability.
+These guidelines covers access control, incident response, and system and information integrity.
+- NIST SP 800-61 is a set of guidelines for preparation, detection, analysis, response, and recover from computer security incidents.

 ## Phase V - Results & Metrics Comparison
 Results and metrics of both insecure and secure environments were measured and recorded to determine the effectiveness of implemented security controls.